kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1/Sprint 2.md

 Agile delivery is more than a set of practices.
 It's a mindset of continuous improvement, open communication, and user-centered design.
 By adopting these methods, federal acquisition professionals can better support digital transformation initiatives and make informed, agile-friendly procurement decisions.

-## Digital Service Delivery Methods: HCD and DevSecOps:
+## Digital Service Delivery Methods: HCD and DevSecOps

 ### **What is HCD?**